bghira/SimpleTuner/OPTIONS.md

                         some situations, pre-processing may be desired.
 To revert to the old behaviour, supply
                         --vae_cache_preprocess=false.
+  --aspect_bucket_disable_rebuild
+                        When using a randomised aspect bucket list, the VAE and aspect cache are rebuilt on each epoch.
+With a large and diverse enough dataset, rebuilding the aspect list may take a long time, and this may be undesirable.
+This option will not override
+                        vae_cache_clear_each_epoch.
+If both options are
+                        provided, only the VAE cache will be rebuilt.
   --keep_vae_loaded     If set, will keep the VAE loaded in memory.
 This can
                         reduce disk churn, but consumes VRAM during the forward pass.